Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/9-ZK_Proofs-slides.md

 ---

+## Practical Considerations

+- Very powerful primitive<!-- .element: class="fragment" data-fragment-index="0" -->
+- Useful for both scaling and privacy<!-- .element: class="fragment" data-fragment-index="1" -->
+- One can design many protocols with ZK Proofs that wouldn't otherwise be possible<!-- .element: class="fragment" data-fragment-index="2" -->

+---

+## Downside

+- Slow prover time for general computation<!-- .element: class="fragment" data-fragment-index="1" -->
+- To be fast, need to hand optimize<!-- .element: class="fragment" data-fragment-index="2" -->
+- Very weird computation model:<!-- .element: class="fragment" data-fragment-index="3" -->

+Notes:
+Weird as in binary arithmetic is hard, condition is hard. taking square-root of an element mod p is easy.
+Non-deterministic arithmetic circuits

+---

 ## Under the hood of zk-SNARKs

-- We are going to talk about the elementary math behind zk-SNARKs.
+- We are going to talk about the elementary math behind zk-SNARKs.<!-- .element: class="fragment" data-fragment-index="0" -->
-- The goal is to familiarize you with the magic behind the zk-SNARKs.<!-- .element: class="fragment" data-fragment-index="0" -->
+- The goal is to familiarize you with the magic behind the zk-SNARKs.<!-- .element: class="fragment" data-fragment-index="1" -->
-- But we are not aming at making you zk-Proof expert in one lecture.<!-- .element: class="fragment" data-fragment-index="1" -->
+- But we are not aming at making you zk-Proof expert in one lecture.<!-- .element: class="fragment" data-fragment-index="2" -->

-Notes:
+---

+## Recall steps to SNARKify your problem

+- Turn the problem into an arithmetic circuit (describe it only with +, -, x). <!-- .element: class="fragment" data-fragment-index="0" -->
+- Make polynomials from the circuit and your secret solution.<!-- .element: class="fragment" data-fragment-index="1" -->
-- Don't worry if you are not able to follow.
-Not essential.<!-- .element: class="fragment" data-fragment-index="0" -->
+- But we are not aming at making you zk-Proof expert in one lecture.<!-- .element: class="fragment" data-fragment-index="2" -->

 ---